karmakatahdin/solidus_seo/README.md

 This gem defines some methods in your models to be used as an interface/source of your meta data.
 It already provides some useful defaults that can be easily extended and customized, all inside your Spree models, via decorators.

 You can override any of these **base methods** with your own data source.
-We recommend you to look at the source (TODO: Add link) to base off your work.
+We recommend you to (look at the source)[https://github.com/karmakatahdin/solidus_seo/blob/master/lib/solidus_seo/jsonld/builder/data_methods.rb] to know which properties are available for easy overriding.

   - `seo_data` must return a hash with the same structure expected by  [`set_meta_tags`](https://github.com/kpumuk/meta-tags#allowed-options-for-display_meta_tags-and-set_meta_tags-methods)
   - `jsonld_data` must return a hash, holding a [jsonld definition](https://en.wikipedia.org/wiki/JSON-LD).